Thartvigsen/thartvigsen.github.io/README.md

 - Machine Learning
 - Clinical Decision Making
 - Deep Reinforcement Learning
-- Deep Recurrent Models
+- Recurrent Neural Networks
 - Early Time Series Classification

 # Current Research

 I am currently interested in learning patterns in time series as early as possible, analogous to using the shortest possible subsequences.
-In many domains, the evaluation of a predictive model should not only be accuracy, but should be a trade-off between accuracy and timeliness.
+In many domains, the evaluation of a predictive model should not only be accuracy, but a trade-off between accuracy and timeliness.
 For instance, detecting an infection perfectly immediately before a discriminative test is given has almost no potential impact, while a less accurate prediction made far in advance of infection has potential to positively impact a patient's stay.
 In this light, I am working on model-based early-classification of time series to be evaluated in multiple domains.
 I am currently targeting publication at SIGKDD 2018 with a submission deadline in February.
 While my work has so far been evaluated on clinical datasets, I am far more interested in the techniques, and these problems are present in many domains.

 # Past Research
 ## Worcester Polytechnic Institute: 2016 - Present